How to increase your analytics team’s productivity by sharing and reusing data sets

 Leaders should also consider infrastructure as a best practice.
 Evaluate how assets are accessed today by asking two questions:

 1. Is the data centralized, federated or distributed?

 A federated data environment will maximize data reuse.
 In a federated environment, separate datasets are combined to provide a virtual common data set.
-The environment requires strict data security standards to only the federated participants.
+The environment requires strict data security standards for only the federated participants.
 Federated data environments provide easy retrieval and aggregation for analysts and that inspires reuse.
 The trade-off is that a federated environment requires participant adoption to be successful.

-2. Is access controlled and who determines permissions?
+2. Is access controlled, and who determines permissions?